wellmadehq/writing/Leads.md

 > If your kids are anything like mine, the first thing they want to do when they get home from school or wake up in the morning is turn on something with a screen.
 Usually the computer with Minecraft on it.
 Keep them productive and also limit screen time with a must-do list.

+> E3 2015’s top head-scratcher so far: Why would Nintendo bring back their dormant Metroid franchise, a series known for fairly quiet, careful solo sci-fi exploration, with a multiplayer shooter that’s also a sports game?
+Good thing I had a half hour with the game’s producer to find out.

 # Dramatized statement of subject's importance

 > For years, we’ve talked about finding the right woman — someone we can rides the waves of life with, who will stand by our side for better or for worse.
 As a man, committing to The One is among the most important decisions we make in life; some may even argue it is the most important.